KiraPC/vite-plugin-sveltekit-decorators/README.md

 - `string[]`: Enable only for specific actions/HTTP methods

 **This follows the exact same pattern as SvelteKit's built-in configuration** - no new concepts to learn!

+> **Note:** Remote functions (`.remote.ts` files) do not currently support granular configuration via `export const config` due to SvelteKit restrictions.
+Decorators are applied to all remote functions if `remoteFunctionDecorator` is defined.

 ## Type Safety